File Name Conventions for Regular People

 … except that:

-- there are some programming languages and technologies that have a strict convention of using lowerCamelCase, UpperCamelCase, or other naming scheme - in those cases, follow the conventions of the technology you are using.
+- there are some programming languages and technologies have a strict conventions of using lowerCamelCase, UpperCamelCase, or other naming schemes - in those cases, follow the conventions of the technology you are using.